dkrautschick/aiven/README.md

 # How to create a quick Kafka example with Aiven

+This tutorial should show how to create a quick example setup for using the Kafka platform in the Aiven Cloud offering including proper monitoring with a Grafana dashboard.

 ## Sign up to Aiven using the free tier offering

 You can register for free on the Aiven web console and use a free tier offering which allows